 Chemically bonded finish

 Powder coating is entirely different from paint in that it creates a chemically bonded finish on metal objects.
-While paint is applied to the surface of an object and dries on top of that surface, the powder used for powder coating melts and flows around an object at a very high temperature, resulting in tight network-like finish.
-This means that powder coat can withstand exposure to water, moisture, and even heavy snow for extended periods of time without seeing any signs of wear.
+While paint is applied to the surface of an object and dries on top of that surface, the powder used for powder coating melts and flows around an object at a very high temperature, resulting in a tight network-like finish.
+This means that the powder coat can withstand exposure to water, moisture, and even heavy snow for extended periods of time without seeing any signs of wear.

 Rust and corrosion resistance

 Due to the nature of a powder coated finish, powder coated objects are rust and corrosion resistant.
 Rust and corrosion are not concerns with powder coating simply because water and moisture cannot penetrate a powder coated finish in the same way it can a paint finish.

 Rain, snow, and high humidity can all work away at a paint finish over time, causing it to chip.
 Because powder coating is baked onto a surface during the curing process, it does not chip in the same way that paint does.

 In short, the unique nature of powder coating leaves you with a finish that will resist the damaging effects of rain, snow, moisture, and more.
 Powder coating will truly give you a protective finish that withstands harsh weather conditions year round, even in the wettest of climates.

 If you’re in the Salt Lake area and need something powder coated, don’t hesitate to contact us!